 Okay, I lied…

 …one more question.
 And this is the one that’s been bugging me since a chat with the agile leader at a large insurance company:

 Do you think you’re making real change simply because there’s a lot of activity?

 Or do you see real results?
 And it’s not (just) velocity.
 That’s easy to game.
 Where are you at with quality metrics, predictability, cycle time, Net Promoter Score, Employee NPS, % of time spent on innovation vs maintenance?

-As I was convinced from Craig Larman, the co-creator of LeSS, Scrum is fundamentally an organizational redesign.
+As I was convinced by Craig Larman, the co-creator of LeSS, Scrum is fundamentally an organizational redesign.
 Yes, that’s big and scary and messy.
 But if you are facing the hockey stick of fast and disruptive innovation in your marketplace, keeping your current structure and process and approach, while doing small, safe changes of limiting the change to only IT is perhaps simply polishing the brass on the Titanic.